Aangemeld als:

 filler@godaddy.com

-Brands call me at four moments: At (Pre)launch, when a brand needs experienced leadership to prepare for first market entry, vet strategy and product, or accelerate scaling.
-At inflexion, when early traction has stalled prematurely, a complex product has not engaged with the market, or distributor and channel relationships are beginning to lose steam.
-At misalignment, when product/market fit becomes unclear, global growth has stalled, or when a brand or product requires fundamental repositioning.
-And at breakdown, when critical staff drop out or operational emergencies demand immediate intervention (including major recalls and systemic product failures).
+Brands call me at four moments: At (Pre)launch, when a brand needs experienced leadership to prepare for market entry or vet strategy and product.
+At inflexion, if scaling needs acceleration or has stalled prematurely, or stakeholders are losing steam.
+At misalignment, when a product has not engaged with the market, or a brand/product requires fundamental repositioning.
+And at breakdown, when critical staff drop out or operational emergencies demand immediate intervention or fixing from data-driven decision frameworks.

-Scroll down to "Client project examples and results" to explore 20+ case studies of scopes and results.
+Or, scroll down now to "Client project examples and results" to explore 20+ more detailed case studies.

-I work with startups in launch and prelaunch phases, regional distributors, and industry leaders including Gates Corp, Enviolo, and subsidiaries of TVS Motor, Decathlon and J-Star/YMA.
+I work with startups in launch and prelaunch phases, regional distributors, as well as mature industry leaders like Gates Corp, Enviolo, and subsidiaries of TVS Motor, Decathlon and J-Star/YMA.

 Clients chose Upshift because